terrbear/terrbear.github.io/content/blog/opt-in-previews-with-albs/index.md

 ```

 Again, the idea is to let the user write a preview cookie and get a different app.
 This will
-set a cookie that'll expire in a month, at which point the user will get sent back to the original.
+set a cookie that'll expire in a month, at which point the user will get sent back to the original service.

 ## Step 2: Make a preview service that allows opts-out